Welcome to the Ouro API. You can use our API to access the functionality of the Ouro platform and build it into your own applications.

 Skip the intro and dive into the API reference

 The Ouro API uses API keys to authenticate requests.
-You can view and manage your API keys in your User settings.
+You can view and manage your API keys in your settings.

-Remember to keep your access token secure and never share it publicly.
-If you suspect your token has been compromised, revoke it immediately and generate a new one.
+If you suspect your token has been compromised, delete it immediately and generate a new one.

-Stripe uses conventional HTTP response codes to indicate the success or failure of an API request.
+Ouro uses conventional HTTP response codes to indicate the success or failure of an API request.

 In general: Codes in the 2xx